 The Alchemist pattern is well suited to any work where the primary function is change.
 Coaching and therapy, where the job is converting limitation into capacity.
 Consulting, where the job is converting a broken system into a functional one.
 Facilitation, where the job is converting conflict or stagnation into movement.

 In creative work, this pattern produces work that moves people.
 The Alchemist doesn't describe experience, they convert it.
 Their writing, their content, their workshops tend to shift something in the people who encounter them.
 The work has active rather than passive effect.
+This is where the Alchemist and the Guide archetype diverge most clearly: the Guide transmits; the Alchemist transforms.

 The friction tends to arrive in the relationship to outcomes.
 The Alchemist can become frustrated when transformation doesn't happen on the timeline they can see.
 They can over-engineer their client relationships, their content, their business model.
 The Manipulator shadow appears most often under pressure toward results.
+The structural antidote, in practice, is closer to how to build a conscious business: an architecture that protects the work from being driven by the shadow's impatience.

 The integration question